faridpermana7/gRPC-Farst-Service/README.md

 gRPC service that provide service for client like MVC .NET core, with data structure protobuf

+## What's new
+What's new in version 1.1.1
+  1. Implement data access use Entity Framework core
+  2. Use MS. SQL Server as database
+  3. Make GrpcFarstCommon, library that manage manager on repository
+  4. Create manager for handle data access and deliver to service

 ## Preview:
 ![alt text](https://github.com/faridpermana7/faridpermana7.github.io/blob/master/img/grpc-service.PNG "SC")

-## What's new
+## How to make new protobuf:
-What's new in version 0.1.1
-  1. provide proto service

-## Configuration:
- -  open Proto folder, and make new prot
+ 1  Open Proto folder
+ 2  Make new proto

 ## Example Proto Response :